orangecapinnovative/honeycomb-sdk-doc/README.md

 	  });
     </script>

-If you have the purchase detail you can fill in the data passed into purchased function **but it works totally fine with the data similar to the example!**
+If you have the purchase detail you can fill in the data passed into the purchased function **but it works fine with the data in the example!**

 Here are the variable types for the object.
 | Name | Type |